locana/wppmm/README.md

 This software is published under the [MIT License](http://opensource.org/licenses/mit-license.php).

-This application is released in Windows Phone Apps Store as [Scrap](http://www.windowsphone.com/en-us/store/app/scrap/896b0e1b-2c1a-40e4-9c55-09050e3860dc).
-Play with your Sony camera devices and give us feedbacks.
+# Obsolete

+This project is closed.

+Now we are focusing to [Locana project](https://github.com/locana/locana) for Windows 10 Universal Platform.

 ##Build
 1. Clone repositories.